WHEN MEDIATION WORKS BEST, AND WHEN TO AVOID IT

 - Gather supportive and compelling evidence to support your claim of damages in a civil case

 Keeping the Focus on Practical Solutions for Recovery

 If you are a victim of domestic violence or sexual assault, or a spouse in a messy divorce action, you may have justified and appropriate emotions wrapped up in the resolution of your case.
 However, these feelings of hurt or blame can sometimes interfere with a successful mediation.
-When that happens, you may end up facing the defence (such as your ex-spouse, employer et al) more frequently as you and your attorneys work through the litigation process.
+When that happens, you may end up facing the defense (such as your ex-spouse, employer et al) more frequently as you and your attorneys work through the litigation process.